seymour1/label-virusshare/README.md

 # label-virusshare

 A project to label the VirusShare malware corpus using VirusTotal's public API.
+This project has been deprecated- check out [ember](https://github.com/elastic/ember) or [SOREL](https://github.com/sophos-ai/SOREL-20M) if you want more up-to-date samples.
+The outcomes of this labeler (chunks 000 through 357) are available [here](https://drive.google.com/drive/folders/0B_IN6RzP69b2WC1wUjNqajYxRXM) with no intentions of future updates; these can be used for historical analyses of malware families.

 # Description